-What is Call Splashing
+What is call splashing?

-- he/she consents to the transfer.
+- Consent to the transfer

 Federal Communications Commission